shippy/shippy.github.io/src/content/homepage/index.md

         I've spoken at local meetups, online events, and big conferences.
 Hit me up to speak at any of the above!
     - icon: "command"
       title: I'm a Generalist.
-      content: ...which just means that I don't stop at a problem's boundary; I see it through wherever it
+      content: ...which just means that I don't stop at a problem's boundary; I see it through wherever it leads.

 # SIDE PROJECTS
 sideProjects: